solvia-labs/solvia/docs/src/wallet-guide/apps.md

 ## Zelcore

-[Zelcore](https://zelcore.io) is a multi-currency wallet now supporting SOL and all Solana tokens (SPL).
+[Zelcore](https://zelcore.io) is a multi-currency wallet now supporting SOL and all Solvia tokens (SPL).
 Each Zelcore account has 3 separate addresses for each asset.
 Store, transact, connect to dapps, and (soon) DEX trade in a single app and hold SOL tokens alongside BTC, ETH, and 270+ other cryptos.

 Zelcore is available for [Desktop](https://zelcore.io), [iOS](https://apps.apple.com/us/app/zelcore/id1436296839), and [Android](https://play.google.com/store/apps/details?id=com.zelcash.zelcore&hl=en_US&gl=US).
 One account for all your cryptos, all your devices.